craigkilpatrick/mars-rover-api/README.md

 - Method: `DELETE`
 - Description: Deletes a rover by its ID.
 - Path Variable: `id` - The ID of the rover.

+### Obstacle Management

+#### Get All Obstacles

+- URL: `/obstacles`
+- Method: `GET`
+- Description: Retrieves a list of all obstacles.
+- Response Body: JSON array of obstacle objects.

+#### Create a New Obstacle

+- URL: `/obstacles`
+- Method: `POST`
+- Description: Creates a new obstacle.
+- Request Body: JSON object with x and y coordinates.
+- Response Body: JSON object representing the created obstacle.

+#### Delete an Obstacle

+- URL: `/obstacles/{id}`
+- Method: `DELETE`
+- Description: Deletes an obstacle by its ID.
+- Path Variable: `id` - The ID of the obstacle.

 ## Example Requests